sara-nl/jupyter/README.md

 This user guide will assume you will have obtained access to a deployed Jupyter notebook environment, and will explain how to manage users and data in the environment.

-## Onboarding information Jupyter environment
+## Creating a new Jupyter environment
-To create an Jupyter environment, Surfsara requires onboarding information.
-This information is used to right-size the Jupyter cluster, perpare the (shared) storage and install the required software packages.
+To create an Jupyter environment, SURFsara requires some information about the environment's hardware capacity and the software installation.
+This information is used to right-size the Jupyter cluster, prepare the (shared) storage and install the required software packages.
 The below information should be provided:

-* The start and end date of the deployment
+* The start and end date of the environment
 * The number of users
-* The capacity of the notebook pods, given as:
+* The capacity of the notebook pods.
+Three 'sizes' are available:
-    * Light: 1 vcore, 3GB RAM
+    * **Light**: 1 vcore, 3 GB RAM
-    * Medium: 2 vcores, 6 GB RAM
+    * **Medium**: 2 vcores, 6 GB RAM
-    * Heavy: 4 vcores, 12 GB RAM
+    * **Heavy**: 4 vcores, 12 GB RAM
 * The per-user storage, in GB
 * The amount of shared storage, in GB
 * Additional software to be installed, including: